DIGITENS Year 4

 Link to CFP.

-13-14 October 2022 - Conference on Sociability and Sporting Practices in the long Eighteenth century - Paris, Sorbonne Université.
+13-14 October 2022 - International conference 'Sports and Sociabilities in the Long Eighteenth century' - Sorbonne Université, Paris, France.

 The conference will investigate the intricate relationship between sports and literature and the arts in the long eighteenth century.
 Sports are a particular good place to reflect on sociability, while the cultural approach enables an understanding of sports which goes beyond their history.
 We understand the place of sports in our societies if we look at their cultural representations and at the work they do.

 Organisers: Alexis Tadié (SU) and Caroline Bertonèche (Université Grenoble Alpes)

 7-9 December 2022 - Closing DIGITENS conference "Sociability on the Move in the Long Eighteenth Century (1650-1850)" - Brest, University of Western Brittany

 This international conference aims to explore new insights on forms, models and practices of sociability interpreted and analysed through the prism of movement.
 As such, it will conclude the H2020 DIGITENS project launched in January 2019 and initiate the new scientific programme of the GIS Sociabilités/Sociability.

 We welcome proposals for individual papers (20-25 minutes given in English or French) or already constituted panels (3 papers) from various disciplinary fields (history, philosophy, art history, history of science, geography, sociology, anthropology, ethnology, literature, cultural studies, postcolonial studies).
 We encourage innovative methodologies and approaches as well as the use of digital technologies and techniques for the collection, storage, analysis and presentation of data.